Hailed by the Washington Post as an “up-and-coming conductor” and a “true

 nations as diverse as Argentina, Japan, Korea, Germany, Spain, Israel, Mexico,

 Brazil, Russia and Canada.
-In 2009, the RCICW will be the subject of a major
+In 2009, the RCICW was the subject of a

 As a cellist he has been recipient of the Aspen Fellowship (Mr. Woods has